An abscess in the mouth is not the most pleasant thing to experience.

-It might sound a little unpleasant, but this can be a fast and effective way to relieve the pain.
+It might sound a little unpleasant, but draining the abscess can be a fast and effective way to relieve the tooth and gum abscess pain.

 Just a small amount of pressure on the abscess can be enough to free the pus with the likes of a gingival abscess.

-Periodontal abscesses (that’s an abscess found towards the root of the tooth) are generally treated with a local anesthetic.
+Periodontal abscesses (that’s an abscess found towards the root of the tooth) are generally treated with a local anaesthetic.

 A small cut into the abscess or gum may well be required.
 The dentist can then drain the pus from the affected area.

 As part of this process, the dentist will ensure all remaining infected material such as plaque and calculus is removed.
 A small probe is used to scrape out this material.

-It is possible an ultrasonic scaler will be used to help clear out any remaining bateria.
+It is possible an ultrasonic scaler will be used to help clear out any remaining bacteria.
 The use of a mouthwash containing chlorhexidine or saline may be used to flush out the area too.

 Bleeding is to be expected as the area is normally inflamed

 Relief of the pain is likely as a result of this action.

-The following video gives you a real life example of an abscess being drained.
+The following video gives you a real life example of an how a dentist drains an abscess.

 WARNING.
 For those who find this sort of things a bit graphic, avoid watching.

 Often though, this treatment is temporary, the cause of the abscess potentially still remains.

 Further treatment will be required to address the real cause behind the abscess., such as untreated periodontal disease.

 Root canal treatment for abscessed teeth

 Advances in dental care means it is possible for a periapical abscess (tooth abscess) to be treated with a process called a root canal treatment/therapy.

 This applies to teeth that are dead or dying with damage to the internal pulp and blood vessels.

 This avoids having to remove the tooth and having to consider dentures.

 For a permanent root filling, files are used to carefully widen the canal to make it easier to fill.